OscStal/parts_and_ros/README.md

     - Dataset goes in top-level folder

 # Ideas Machine Learning Part
-- Normal Object Detection(YOLOv5?, more) on objects lying flat and include rotation as input somehow
+- Normal Object Detection on objects lying flat and include rotation as input somehow
     - Ratio between width and height of bounding box to approximate rotation?
     - Compute ideal grabbing point from bounding box and type of part
 - Detect occluded objects (partially visible objects)?